mizuki-nana/coreVM/docs/source/reference.rst

 Native Array Type Instructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Instructions for manipulating native type handles of the native array type.
+Instructions for manipulating native type values of the native array type.

 .. table::

   ============  ========  ============  ===============
     Mnemonic     Opcode     Operands      Description
   ============  ========  ============  ===============
-  arylen        144       0             Pops the top element on the eval stack, and performs the "array size" operation. aryemp        145       0             Pops the top element on the eval stack, and performs the "array empty" operation. aryat         146       0             Pops the top two elements on the eval stack, and performs the "array at" operation. aryfrt        147       0             Pops the top element on the eval stack, and performs the "array front" operation. arybak        148       0             Pops the top element on the eval stack, and performs the "array back" operation. aryput        149       0             Pops the top three elements on the eval stack, and performs the "array put" operation. aryapnd       150       0             Pops the top two elements on the eval stack, and performs the "array append" operation. aryers        151       0             Pop the top two elements on the eval stack, and performs the "array erase" operation. arypop        152       0             Pops the top element on the eval stack, and performs the "array pop" operation. aryswp        153       0             Pops the top two elements on the eval stack, and performs the "array swap" operation. aryclr        154       0             Pops the top element on the eval stack, and performs the "array clear" operation. arymrg        155       0             Pops the top two elements on the eval stack, converts them to arrays, merge them into one single array, and put it back to the eval stack.
+  arylen        143       0             Pops the top element on the eval stack, and performs the "array size" operation. aryemp        144       0             Pops the top element on the eval stack, and performs the "array empty" operation. aryat         145       0             Pops the top two elements on the eval stack, and performs the "array at" operation. aryfrt        146       0             Pops the top element on the eval stack, and performs the "array front" operation. arybak        147       0             Pops the top element on the eval stack, and performs the "array back" operation. aryput        148       0             Pops the top three elements on the eval stack, and performs the "array put" operation. aryapnd       149       0             Pops the top two elements on the eval stack, and performs the "array append" operation. aryers        150       0             Pop the top two elements on the eval stack, and performs the "array erase" operation. arypop        151       0             Pops the top element on the eval stack, and performs the "array pop" operation. aryswp        152       0             Pops the top two elements on the eval stack, and performs the "array swap" operation. aryclr        153       0             Pops the top element on the eval stack, and performs the "array clear" operation. arymrg        154       0             Pops the top two elements on the eval stack, converts them to arrays, merge them into one single array, and put it back to the eval stack.
   ============  ========  ============  ===============